arda-kara/MetaTrader5-Simplified-Python-Integration/README.md

 # MetaTrader5 Integration Client

 This project provides a user-friendly integration with MetaTrader5, utilizing the existing MetaTrader5 library.
-It is designed to simplify the process of interacting with MetaTrader5, making it more accessible and easier to use.
+It is designed to simplify interacting with MetaTrader5, making it more accessible and easier to use.
+It only has access to client-side processes, meaning that fee swapping and similar broker-side operations are not supported.
+A fully integrated API is in development.

 ## Table of Contents